Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - Unsupervised learning
   - learn the representation, there is no output value we want to find structure in the input data (e.g. find clusters, grouping according to some property)
 - Reinforcement learning
-  - learn the policy, to control, make the best decision to collect the best utililty.
+  - learn the policy, to control, make the best decision to collect the best utililty

 We will deal mainly with supervised and reinforcement learning.